-It is not a good practice to intermingle the roles of an ongoing consultant- who is a fiduciary to Columbia-with that of a service provider who sells its product to Columbia in the same subject area.
+It is not a good practice to intermingle the roles of an ongoing consultant-who is a fiduciary to Columbia-with that of a service provider who sells its product to Columbia in the same subject area.
 Conflicts of interest are built into such arrangements.
 It is for that reason that public accountancies, for example, have been forced to separate from their consultancy business.
 Even with good faith by all and with corporate decentralization, potential problems loom.
 This is the situation of WTW advising Columbia, while its subsidiary Via Benefits runs services for Columbia as well as for its retirees.
 Suppose that Via becomes less effective than a competitor?
 How would Columbia be advised?
-How would one reduce the problem?64 Options for Columbia include:
+How would one reduce the problem?68 Options for Columbia include:

 - 1. A full separation of its relationship from one of the two entities.
 This would be effective but disruptive - 2.
 A firm firewall between the two functions.
 Judging from such efforts in other industries, this is often window-dressing, absent monitoring. - 3.
-Alternative Exchanges.
-Perhaps most effective and easiest to operate: give Columbia retirees access to 1-2 additional exchanges.
+User choice.
+Perhaps most effective and easiest to operate: give Columbia retirees access to additional exchanges and to direct engagement with insurers.
 This would provide retirees with choice and Columbia with a yardstick to judge performance and act on that information.